mainmatter/svelte-workshop/1-intro-to-svelte.iapresenter/text.md

 - 2020, the decision was made to move away from Sapper,
 - rebranding as Sveltekit and giving it the final push towards its v1.0 release.

-- late 2022, Sveltekit 1.0 was released and immediately got put into work in production apps.
+- late 2022, Sveltekit 1.0 was released (already used before 1.0, was just a cuts for "no more breaking changes").

 ---